treyzania/vader/README.md

 and runs the program.
 Don't need to specify an entry point if you have a proper Vaderfile.

-* `vader codegen` :: Runs code generation programs to build transient dependencies.
+* `vader codegen` :: Runs code generation programs to build dynamic deps.

-* `vader clean` :: Cleans transient dependencies direcory.
+* `vader clean` :: Cleans dynamic dependencies directory.

 * `vader package` :: Packages program, all dependencies into a ZIP file, adding a bootstrap script to run it when executed.